Research Station for Sustainable Aquaculture

 - Preventative health measures

 The Nofima Centre for Recirculation in Aquaculture (NCRA) is also located at the research station.
 This centre was built in 2010 and is suitable for testing technology and studying farmed fish in the aquaculture systems of the future.

 Research is currently carried out in six halls with a total floor area of 6,500 m2.
 The centre has 22 biocontainment departments with just over 1,000 tanks, and 600 hatcheries of various sizes.
-The main areas of research at the station concentrate on salmon, and it has licences to work also with cod, wrasse and lumpfish.
-The water temperature is controlled with heat pumps and district heating.
+The main areas of research at the station concentrate on salmon, and it is licensed to work also with trout, halibut, cod, wrasse and lumpfish.
+The water temperature is controlled with heat pumps, exchangers, coolers and district heating.

 The research station was built in 1971, and was the first aquaculture research station in Norway.
 Today, approximately 50 Nofima employees work there.